Andreloui5/CommerceWithThree/README.md

 export default App;

 ```
-[Check out the documentation](https://commercejs.com/docs/overview/getting-started.html) for Commerce to see more about the particular method we used and to see what else it can do for your eCommerce business.
+[Check out the documentation](https://commercejs.com/docs/overview/getting-started.html) for Commerce.js to see more about the particular method we used and to see what else it can do for your eCommerce business.

 4. Building the Item Page